 AQRVs were also analyzed in the ARMS and Moab MLP modeling studies.
 The MLP analyzed changes to visibility conditions by modeling the number of days there was a change in deciviews, which is a unit of measurement to quantify human perception of visibility.
 It is derived from the natural logarithm of atmospheric light extinction coefficient.
 One (1) deciview is roughly the smallest change in visibility (haze) that is barely perceptible.
-Modeled visibility impacts ranged from greater than 0.5 dv impacts on almost half the year (159 days) at Canyonlands National Park during the 2008 meteorological year for the high emissions scenario, to no visibility impacts greater than 1.0 dv at any park for any meteorological year under the low emissions scenario.
+Modeled visibility impacts ranged from 159 days with more a than 0.5 dv change and 86 days with more than a 1.0 dv change at Canyonlands National Park for the high emissions scenario, to zero days with a 0.5 dv and 1.0 dv change at any local Class I area under the low emissions scenario.
 Coarse particulate (PM10), primarily road dust from truck traffic on unpaved roads, was the dominate pollutant of concern under both high and medium emissions scenarios.
 Under the low emissions scenarios', nitrogen oxides play a greater role in visibility impacts.
 The specific meteorological year used in the analysis also had an influence on modeled impacts.
 Meteorology in 2008 had substantially greater levels of impacts across the board compared to the previous two years of meteorological data.
 This indicates sensitivity to meteorological variability, and given the large role particulates play, adverse visibility impacts can most likely be tied to drier, hotter, and/or windier conditions (BLM 2016).
 Additionally the AMR (BLM 2019) shows that visibility has been improving at the Class I areas in Utah.
-Development of lease sale parcels would slightly increase the impacts to visibility but are not likely to be perceptible or substantially change the improving visibility trend.
+Development of lease sale parcels would not result in any new visibility impacts beyond what has been disclosed in the Moab MLP FEIS.
 AQRVs were also analyzed in the ARMS modeling study.
 Visibility conditions in Class I areas generally show improvement in the 2021 future year scenarios relative to the 2010 Base Year and 2010 Typical Year.

-All MLP modeled values of sulfur and nitrogen deposition were near or below the Deposition Analysis Thresholds of 0.005 kg/ha/yr for total nitrogen and total sulfur for all the modeled alternatives, with the exception of the high and medium emissions scenarios for nitrogen deposition in Arches and Canyonlands National Park for the 2008 meteorological year.
-(BLM 2016) Development of lease parcels has the potential to slightly add to the deposition rate.
+All MLP modeled values of sulfur and nitrogen deposition were near or below the Deposition Analysis Thresholds of 0.005 kg/ha/yr for total nitrogen and total sulfur for all the modeled alternatives, with the exception of the high and medium emissions scenarios for nitrogen deposition in Arches and the high, medium, and low scenarios in Canyonlands National Park for the 2008 meteorological year (BLM 2016).
+Development of lease parcels would not result in any new deposition impacts beyond what has been disclosed in the Moab MLP FEIS.